cloudfoundry/bosh/bosh-stemcell/README.md

 * If the Stemcell has been built and so long as you only make test case modifications you can rerun the tests (without rebuilding Stemcell.
 Details in section `How to run tests for Stemcell`

 * It's possible to verify OS/Stemcell changes without making adeployment using the stemcell.
 For an AWS specific ubuntu stemcell, the filesytem is available at `/mnt/stemcells/aws/xen/ubuntu/work/work/chroot`

-* DO NOT forget to: ` $ export BOSH_MICRO_ENABLED=no` before building stemcell against an OS image.
-Cuts down the build time a LOT